ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 The `id_rsa` and `id_rsa.pub` files are the private and public keys, respectively.
 The private key should never be shared with anyone.
 This means it should not be emailed or uploaded to a remote system.
 Only the public key will be uploaded to the remote system, here HPCC user account.
-The public key will be stored in a file called `authorized_keys` under a directory called `~/.ssh`.
+Specifically, the public key will be stored in a file called `authorized_keys` under a directory called `~/.ssh`.
-If not present they need to be created.
+If not present yet both need to be created.
 Note, `~/` refers to the higest (root) level of a user account.

 __1.__ Upload of first public ssh key

 If the `authorized_keys` doesn't exist yet, the following `scp` command can be run from a user's system.
+This command will create the `~/.ssh/authorized_keys` file and populate it with the public key.

 ```bash
 scp .ssh/id_rsa.pub username@cluster.hpcc.ucr.edu:.ssh/authorized_keys